Rooftop

 New Outlook

-Traditional paddy husks ‘Kalashas’ are painted over with Chittara art, as well as papier-maché, and terracotta vases and artefacts.
-Also, these designs are now created on hand-made rice paper sheets
+Traditional paddy husks ‘Kalashas’ , papier-maché, and terracotta vases and artefacts are also decorated with Chittara art.
+These designs are now created on hand-made rice paper sheets.